underlost/UnderTasker/README.md

 **UnderTasker** can do everything at once, or just certain tasks.

-*   `gulp bower`
+*   `gulp install`
-Downloads/reloads bower packages.
-This should typically only ever be used at the start of setting up a project, or to redownload any components such as Bootstrap.
+Copies over frameworks/dependencies from node_modules.
+This should typically only ever be used at the start of setting up a project.
 *   `gulp brew-coffee`
 Converts coffeescript files inside _source/coffee_ to _source/js/app.js_.
 *   `gulp build-css`